nickj10/composer-basics/README.md

 You can see that we are saying that this class is in `SallePW\Model` namespace.
 After creating the User class, we are ready to use it in our application.

-In the `ìndex.php` file, add the following code:
+In the `index.php` file, add the following code:

 ```
 $user = new User(1, "Nicole Marie Jimenez");